OpenMaps/MIT-campus-coffee/README.md

 		<link rel="stylesheet" href="./bower_components/leaflet/dist/leaflet.css" />

-	and the Leaflet JavaScript link at the bottom of the *body* section
+	and the Leaflet JavaScript link at the bottom of the *body* section would be referenced as:

+		<script src="./bower_components/leaflet/dist/leaflet.js"></script>